 - invest time in the professional development of your team and start with acquainting yourself with learning trends of 2020.

 You may already be doing all of these, but it’s not bad to check your performance from time to time.
 Are there areas where you could be better?
 Have you received any complaints this year that could be addressed in the new one?

 Encourage and Support Remote Work

 Due to the rapid development of electronic communications and the software and hardware that supports it, working remotely is slowly becoming mainstream.
-According to What To Become, 40% of the US workforce already engages in remote work on a regular basis, however, even though this style is more freeing for employees, 44% of companies around the world still want to see their people in the office.
+According to What To Become, 40% of the US workforce already engages in remote work regularly, however, even though this style is more freeing for employees, 44% of companies around the world still want to see their people in the office.

 Of course, there are pros and cons in working remotely, but when implemented correctly, remote work can reduce costs for the company and can make employees happier.
 So, if your company is reluctant to accept this trend, you should find ways to support and promote it.

 If you already have remote team members, you need to go further and take care of their well-being.
 Recent studies have shown that remote work can negatively impact mental health if employees don’t know how to switch off after work or feel lonely at their positions.
 It is your task as a project manager to engage remote workers, help them become part of your team and let them know that they are appreciated for their work.